Uberspace/manual/source/web-tor.rst

 2. We hold the private key to our onion address and could thus theoretically alter or drop any content or requests.
 We will of course not do so; with a notable exception being abuse handling.
-While this is rather obvious, we still wanted to point it our here.
+While this is rather obvious, we still wanted to point it out here.
 3. Our hidden service currently only supports HTTP (without the S).
 Since the traffic never leaves the Tor network, this isn't much of a problem.
 We'd like to provide HTTPS anyway, since it would provide additional authentication, but we